2026 Releases: Tres Tarantas TresPunjabi JhinzakiPurple Spirits

 A raga could be described as melodic recipe for a mood in Indian classical music.
 Tarantas has similarities to alap, the section of a raga where the mood is thoroughly explored without tempo before the tabla enters.
 "Tarantas Alap" is an improvised introduction to "Tres Tarantas Tres" that combines the flamenco tarantas palo with Indian alap.

-Composed in early 2013, "Tres Tarantas Tres" was inspired by tarantas and tarantos.
+Composed in 2012, "Tres Tarantas Tres" was inspired by tarantas and tarantos.
 It was also influenced by Indian classical music, and uses some slide techniques from South Indian vina music.
 As the name implies, the piece has its own unique compás of three series of three beat phrases, with both rubato and in tempo passages.
 It even makes a foray into impressionism à la "Gymnopédies" by Erik Satie.

 There’s some similarity between flamenco palos and Indian ragas.
 Flamenco music is perhaps a product of the cross-cultural exchange that resulted from the Calé people migrating from India to Andalucia.
 Indian and flamenco dance traditions both feature complex rhythms and footwork.